hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 end
 {% endhighlight %}

 That's it for this scheduler.
-A nice and small class with and single responsibility!
+A nice, small class with a single responsibility!

 We only need to inject it to the WorkerPool constructor so that we can easily switch strategy if we want to.
 Notice that as the WorkerPool creates the array of workers we can pass in a factory object (just the class in this case) that will be used to initialize the concrete scheduler.